thoth-station/core/community/sig-devsecops/README.md

 # DevSecOps Special Interest Group

+This SIG covers all the tools and supporting container images that deliver Thoth-Station applications, as well as the build pipelines and Continuous Integration systems that enable the automated builds.
-This includes the discussion related to the release process of the Thoth-Station applications, supporting container images, tooling, and architectural decisions.
+This includes the discussion related to the release process of the Thoth-Station applications, the build pipelines themselves, supporting container images, tooling, and architectural decisions.

 The [charter](charter.md) defines the scope and governance of the DevSecOps Special Interest Group.

-## Meetings
-* Thoth Release Meeting: [Wednesdays at 14:00 UTC (Coordinated Universal Time)](https://meet.google.com/kro-zbcc-xpd) (bi-weekly).
-[Convert to your timezone](http://www.thetimezoneconverter.com/?t=14:00&tz=UTC%20%28Coordinated%20Universal%20Time%29).

 ## Leadership